tejalpatel0310/ENSE-885-Project/README.md

 # ENSE-885-Project

-This project focuses on UN Sustainable Development Goal-2 (Zero Hunger).
+This project focuses on UN Sustainable Development Goal-2 (Zero Hunger) and Goal-12 (Responsible consumption and production).